jaronbarends/sbrick-extended.js/README.md

 mySBrick.setServo(data);
 ```

-Returns `undefined`.
-(It should return `sbrick.drive`'s promise (to be implemented))
+Returns promise returning object `{portId, direction, power (0-255!), mode}`.
+(This is the promise `sbrick.drive` returns)

 Be aware that the Power Functions servo motors only allow 7 angles per 90°.
 These angles are in increments of approximately 13°, i.e. 13, 26, 39, 52, 65, 78, 90. `setServo` calculates the supported angle that's closest to the value of `data`'s `angle`-property

 ### `startSensor(portId)`

-Starts a stream of sensor measurements and sends events when the sensor's value or the interpretation of the value changes.
+Starts a stream of sensor measurements and sends events when the sensor's value or the state (corresponding to a range of values) changes.

 ```
 mySBrick.startSensor(mySBrick.TOPLEFT);
 ```

+returns promise returning `undefined`

 ### `stopSensor(portId)`